newchuyalong/libgdx-learning/Mesh,-color-&-texture.md

-# No Op: not translating
+# No Op: Not translating

+# Summary
-#summary Going more indepth into Mesh, including colors and textures
+Going more indepth into Mesh, including colors and textures

 ## Introduction ##